-The Trustee's policy is to review its direct investments and to obtain written advice about them at regular intervals (normally annually).
-These include vehicles available for members' AVCs and the Defined Contribution Section pooled funds.
+The Trustee's policy is to review its direct investments and to obtain written advice about them at regular intervals (normally annually) including the vehicle available for the Defined Contribution Section pooled funds.
 When deciding whether or not to make any new direct investments the Trustee will obtain written advice and consider whether future decisions about those investments should be delegated to the fund managers.